vjlab/resources/README.md

 brew install my_software
 ```

-To see if the `homebrew` has your software available:
+To see if `homebrew` has your software available:

 ```
 brew search my_software